Snap (NYSE:SNAP) Price Target Raised to $70.00

-Snap (NYSE:SNAP) had its price target lifted by Stifel Nicolaus from $60.00 to $70.00 in a research report released on Friday morning, The Fly reports.
-The brokerage currently has a buy rating on the stock.
+Snap (NYSE:SNAP) had its target price hoisted by Cowen from $62.00 to $70.00 in a research note published on Friday, The Fly reports.
+They currently have an outperform rating on the stock.

-SNAP has been the topic of a number of other reports.
-140166 increased their price objective on shares of Snap from $25.00 to $40.00 and gave the company a neutral rating in a research report on Wednesday, October 21st.
-The Goldman Sachs Group increased their price objective on shares of Snap from $28.00 to $47.00 and gave the company a buy rating in a research report on Wednesday, October 21st.
-Smith Barney Citigroup increased their price objective on shares of Snap from $19.00 to $24.00 in a research report on Friday, October 23rd.
-Wedbush increased their target price on shares of Snap from $34.50 to $52.00 and gave the company a neutral rating in a research report on Friday.
+Several other research firms have also recently weighed in on SNAP.
+Royal Bank of Canada boosted their price objective on shares of Snap from $28.00 to $45.00 and gave the company an outperform rating in a report on Wednesday, October 21st.
+Stifel Nicolaus upped their target price on shares of Snap from $32.00 to $40.00 and gave the company a buy rating in a report on Wednesday, October 21st.
+Loop Capital upped their target price on shares of Snap from $27.00 to $49.00 and gave the company a buy rating in a report on Thursday, November 19th.
 They noted that the move was a valuation call.
-Finally, Morgan Stanley increased their target price on shares of Snap from $36.00 to $46.00 and gave the company an equal weight rating in a research report on Tuesday, January 5th.
-One research analyst has rated the stock with a sell rating, nine have issued a hold rating and twenty-seven have assigned a buy rating to the company.
-The company currently has an average rating of Buy and a consensus price target of $51.60.
+Bank of America upped their target price on shares of Snap to $55.00 and gave the company a buy rating in a report on Wednesday, December 16th.
+Finally, Argus upped their target price on shares of Snap from $30.00 to $50.00 and gave the company a buy rating in a report on Thursday, October 22nd.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and twenty-seven have given a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average price target of $51.72.

 About Snap